Installation & Licenses Management

 3. Look for components starting with "AX -" in the Custom Components section

-If you see the Avonni components listed, installation was successful, and you're ready to start building enhanced Lightning pages.
+If you see the Avonni components listed, installation was successful, and you're ready to begin building enhanced Lightning pages.

 Package Compatibility Notice